Succot 2017 in Israel

 : A march through the Judean Mountains toward Jerusalem.Day 1

-We will begin by marching towards Jerusalem from Bar Giora (a community in the Judean hills) to ‘khirbat Sea’aim by way of a 16km route for those who are willing to push their boundaries, a long route (10km); a medium route (4.5 km) and a 1.5km route that is also wheelchair accessible.
+We will begin by marching towards Jerusalem from Begin's Park to ‘khirbat Sea’aim by way of a 12km route for those who are willing to push their boundaries; a medium route (5.5 km) and a 1.5km route that is also wheelchair accessible From Khirbat Se'adim.

 Optional overnight: Participants will enjoy a communal meal and camp out under the stars in the JNF forest reserve park of Khirbat Sea’adim, overlooking the hills of Jerusalem.
 There will be an abundance of activities in the campground where we will be staying overnight (for those who choose to do so) with many different stages boasting music reflective of the diversity that exists in Israel.